Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Kayak or Standup Paddleboard

-A man and woman kayaking around the beautiful Lake Mary in Mammoth Lakes, California.
+A man and woman kayaking around the beautiful Lake Mary in Mammoth Lakes

 We loved kayaking around the beautiful Lake Mary!

-Many of the popular lakes, like Twin Lakes, Lake Mary, Lake George, Horseshoe Lake, and Mamie Lake, are great spots to launch your kayak or stand-up paddle board.
-Either bring your own or most of the lakes offer rentals, the most accessible of which is Lake Mary.
+Many of the popular lakes, like Twin Lakes, Lake Mary, Lake George, Horseshoe Lake, and Mamie Lake, are great spots to launch your kayak or stand-up paddleboard.
+Bring your own or get a rental.
+Most of the lakes offer rentals, though the most accessible is Lake Mary.

 Rainbow Falls